-The quantity of gas and electricity for running compressor and delivery stations is derived from the energy quantity planned to be transmitted through the network based on hydraulic simulation.
+The quantity of gas and electricity for running compressor and delivery stations is derived from the energy quantity planned to be transmitted through the network, and the electricity and fuel gas quantity derived from that based on hydraulic simulation.
 The amount of losses planned for the regulated year is set as a rolling arithmetic average of a five-year series of the reported actual losses in the transmission network.